vishnuvarma1995/magneto-pydrodynamics/README.md

 - [ ] Multidimensional solver for full set of Euler Equations.
 - [ ] Approximate Riemann solvers to resolve shocks.
 In particular, implement HLLE and HLLC solvers.
 I might consider adding a Roe solver as well for comparison.
 - [ ] Piecewise linear reconstruction.
+- [ ] Refactor code: Currently extremely messy, so I'll need to make it more functional.
 - [ ] Addition of magnetohydrodynamics.